arnaud-carre/sndh-player/README.md

 - v0.20 : SNDH music are time seekable! enjoy!
 - v0.10 : first version

+# Simple AtariAudio library

+if you need to add SNDH music in your own code just use the simple [AtariAudio library](https://github.com/arnaud-carre/sndh-player/tree/main/AtariAudio).
+It doesn't need any external lib, and should compile on tiny plaform (doesn't even need float support).

 # Why?
 While having fun writing a YM7 format player on embeded device, I started to re-write my 30 years old ym2149 emulation (StSound).
 The new emulation is more accurate and source code is really simple.